frc-team7587/Marquee-1/TestLedMatrix/README.md

 ### Direct Connect 5 Volt Power

-Wire the chip as follows to power the ESP32 from the 5 Volt power supply.
-We will do this only during development, and only if the USB cable cannot provide enough power.
-To comply with FIRST specification, we **WILL NOT** use this on the robot.
+To power the ESP32 from a 5V supply, Wire the chip as follows

 | Pin Number | Pin Name | Connect To |
 | ---------- | -------- | ---------- |
 |         19 | Vin 5V   | 5 Volt Power |
 |         38 | GND      | Plugboard ground (blue row on the solderless breadboard power strip) |

+Note that the standard 5V power supply cannot power the ESP32.
+We must provide an independent power source.

 ### Direct Connect 3.3 Volt Power